* Note – This Event is NOT happening for 2017.

 - The line to get in will be long, but if you go on a weeknight your wait should be shorter.
 On a Saturday evening, we waited 90 minutes just to get to the entrance.
 Bring snacks or something to entertain the kids while you wait.
-As far as we could tell, aside from saving a few dollars if you have a coupon, there's no incentive time wise to buy your tickets in advance as there’s no special line for ticket holders.
+As far as we could tell, aside from saving a few dollars if you have a coupon (Use the code SANTA to save $3) there is no incentive time wise to buy your tickets in advance as there’s no special line for ticket holders.

 - Make sure to do potty breaks before you go.
-Once you’re waiting to get into the line, or on the actual journey through the display, there's no place to make a pit stop.
-We found one Porta Potty hidden off in a corner for the employees, but in 30 degree temperatures, it's not the best option.
+Once you’re waiting to get into the line, or on the actual journey through the display, there is no place to make a pit stop.
+We found one porta-potty hidden off in a corner for the employees, but in 30 degree temperatures, its not the best option.

 - Make sure you have gas.
 This seems like a truly obvious thing, but you’ll be driving and idling for a while, so don’t run on empty before you get in.

-- You can't get out of your car and stop.
-Tempting as it is to get a closer look at the light displays, you’ve got to stay inside the vehicle.
+- You cannot get out of your car and stop.
+Tempting as it is to want to get a closer look at the light displays, you’ve got to stay inside the vehicle.

-- If you're trying to take pictures, bring along another person to drive or sit in the passenger seat to shoot photos.
+- If you are trying to take pictures, bringing along another person to drive or sit in the passenger seat to shoot photos.
 Let’s just say that the pictures from the 8-year-old’s iPhone didn’t exactly come out well.